-Stratford on Avon, the historic birthplace of William Shakespeare and home to the Royal Shakespeare Theatre is nestled within the heart of the English countryside on the banks of the River Avon, and is now the most visited literary shrine in the world, and England’s premier tourist attraction outside of London.
+Stratford on Avon, the historic birthplace of William Shakespeare and home to the Royal Shakespeare Theatre is nested within the heart of the English countryside on the river banks of the River Avon, and is now the most visited literary shrine in the world, and England’s premier tourist attraction outside of London.

 It is also a prosperous market town with a wide variety of shopping, fine restaurants, Inns, beautiful historical monuments and theatres.
 It is close to many popular tourists destinations, including, only 16 km away, Warwick and its world famous Warwick Castle, 50 km away is the UK’s second largest city Birmingham (don't miss the opportunity to visit Bullring - Europe's largest shopping centre with over 160 shops under one roof), and London is only 160 km away.
 Just a two hour long train journey can take you directly to the centre of London.
 Stratford is also easily accessible from any main airport in the country.
 Map

 Stratford's claim to fame is that William Shakespeare was born here in 1564, and his name is now everywhere - street names, souvenirs, statues, pub signs, theatres, and even the 'Shakespeare Houses'.
 The Shakespeare Birthplace Trust administers these, undertaking continuing research and restoration and equipping the buildings with period furniture and fittings, exhibitions, and a variety of 'living history' displays.
 Shakespeare birthplace - and the five other 'Shakespeare houses' dotted in and around town - have just won gold in the Heart of England tourism awards.